ESA-VirES/Swarm-VRE/docs/notebook_development.rst

 Flow of variables and the namespace (local/global)...
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 Use functions to avoid crowding the global namespace - i.e. reduce the occurrence of variables which are only needed within one cell, and build functions that can easily be understood from their name and docstring and can be re-used elsewhere.
-If a function is particularly useful (can be used in multiple notebooks), move it into an importable Python module (TODO: ref instructions), or even to a core package (e.g. viresclient).
+If a function is particularly useful (can be used in multiple notebooks), move it into an importable Python module, or even to a core package (e.g. viresclient).

 .. todo:: diagram showing progress of a tool from notebook (usable by this notebook) to src+notebook (usable by any notebook in this repository) to package+notebook (usable by anybody) -- increasing maturity